-If you, or your loved one, were the victim of a surgical error in a Miami hospital, it's important to know that you may be able to file a medical malpractice lawsuit.
-Surgical errors are preventable errors made during surgery or in the post or preoperative setting, such as:
+If you or your loved one, were the victim of a surgical error in a Miami hospital, it is important to know that you may be able to file a medical malpractice lawsuit.

 - Negligence during anesthesia.